MasterAffan/open-source-practice-lab/docs/intro.md

 Feel free to pick any issue and start contributing.

 <!-- Issue #1: Fix typo in docs (want -> wants) -->
+# Can you assign this to me?
-This repo is for anyone who want to practice open-source contributions.
+This repo is for anyone who wants to practice open-source contributions.